robertzhao2002/OCaml-Chess-Engine/README.md

 ## About ##

-This is a text-based Chess game engine that was created using OCaml.
+This is a text-based Chess game engine that was created using OCaml for Cornell University CS 3110.
+The original repository is [here](https://github.coecis.cornell.edu/xh245/cs3110-project) (Cornell login needed).

 ## Installation ##